Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 Figure 17.
 Changes in the relative frequency of opportunistic complications (2)

 Figure 18 shows the mortality rate of patients with opportunistic complications, which substantially decreased to 3.6% in 2017.
-The mortality rates were 4.8% in 2019, 9.2% in 2020, 4.5% in 2021, and 5.6% in 2022.
-The changes in the annual mortality rates for four major infections (Figure 19), showed that the mortality rates for all infections decreased but have recently remained constant.
-The mortality rate for cytomegalovirus infection decreased initially but leveled off in 2005.
-Subsequently, it hovered at approximately 10% since 2010 and has been substantially decreasing since 2016.
-The mortality rate has been increasing again since 2019.
-For active tuberculosis, the rate has been increasing for the past 2 years.
-As for other infections, despite the small number of cases, the mortality rate for cryptococcosis has fluctuated and generally decreased.
-The fluctuations have been at approximately 20% since 2014.
-However, the rate exceeded 30% in 2019 but has been decreasing since 2020 (Figure 20).
-Figures 21 and 22 show changes in the mortality rates of other opportunistic complications.
-Owing to the small number of cases each year, the rates widely vary.
-In addition, the cumulative disease-specific mortality rates (Figure 23) are characteristically high for malignancies (e.g., non-Hodgkin's lymphoma and primary brain lymphoma) and central nervous system-related diseases (e.g., progressive multifocal leukoencephalopathy, HIV encephalopathy, and cryptococcosis).
-As for infections, the mortality rates are high for histoplasmosis, suppurative bacterial infections (age 13 or younger), recurrent pneumonia, and cryptococcosis.
+The mortality rates were 4.8% in 2019, 9.2% in 2020, 4.5% in 2021, 5.6% in 2022, and 5.5% in 2023.
+The annual mortality rates for the four major infections (Figure 19), showed that the mortality rates for all infections decreased but have recently remained constant.
+The mortality rate for cytomegalovirus infection decreased initially but leveled off in 2005, subsequently remaining at approximately 10% from 2010 but substantially decreasing in 2016.
+Although the mortality rate of cytomegalovirus infection had been increasing again since 2019, it decreased in 2023.
+The rate of active tuberculosis has increased for the past 2 years, but decreased in 2023.
+Despite the small number of cases, the mortality rate for cryptococcosis has fluctuated and generally decreased.
+The rates have fluctuated at approximately 20% since 2014, although it exceeded 30% in 2019.
+However, it has been decreasing since 2020 (Figure 20).
+Figures 21 and 22 show changes in the mortality rates for other opportunistic complications.
+Owing to the small number of cases reported each year, the rates varied widely.
+Furthermore, the cumulative disease-specific mortality rates (Figure 23) were typically high for malignancies (e.g., non-Hodgkin’s lymphoma and primary brain lymphoma) and central nervous system-related diseases (e.g., progressive multifocal leukoencephalopathy, HIV encephalopathy, and cryptococcosis).
+The mortality rates were high for histoplasmosis, suppurative bacterial infections (age ≤13 years), recurrent pneumonia, and cryptococcosis.

 Figure 18.
 Proportion of patients who died from opportunistic complications: Mortality rates among symptomatic patients with AIDS